sohamphanseiitb/th-ink-in-systems/_posts/2022-04-07-system_dynamics/2023-07-09-The Systems Zoo: One Stock Systems.md

 | 9 | Salary | SAL | Variable | $/month | 50 | | Registers amount of salary earned per month |
 | 10 | Spending Tendency | SPENTEND | Variable | Dimensionless | 0.15 | | Records the spending tendency of the account owner - the higher the value, the higher the user's spending - this acts as a multiplier and hence is dimensionless |

 Although we could make a simple model based on income and expenditure where the flows are independent of the stock, we add an additional complexity to take the model closer to reality.
 So in our model, the inflows and outflows both are dependent on the stock levels.
 If you think about it, then it makes sense, isn't it?
 Everyone only spends as much as they can earn back - if someone earns more, they can afford to spend more.
-Also, everyone (okay, every rational human being lol) maintains a target of savings to fend for basic needs like housing, clothing, food, medical emergencies, et al for some duration of time - in case any untoward event happens, like if they lose their job, or their employer closes down.
+Also, everyone (okay, every rational human being lol) maintains a target of savings to fend for basic needs like housing, clothing, food, medical emergencies, et al., for some duration of time - in case any untoward event happens, like if they lose their job, or their employer closes down.

 Observe the figure carefully.
 The total amount of interest earned on the savings depends on the 'Rate of Interest' and the bank balance.
 This leads to a reinforcing feedback loop, provided the interest rate is kept constant, interest getting deposited back to the balance creates more interest, which in turn increases the balance, giving rise to an exponential growth tendency.
 On the other hand, the expenditure loop is a balancing loop, i.e., the higher the difference between bank balance and minimum savings target, the higher expenditure is - which in turn causes a reduction in the bank balance, which in turn causes a reduction in expenditure in the next iteration.
 So this acts as a balancing loop - though here, it doesn't directly depend on the bank balance but on various other factors as well.